AdobeDocs/audience-manager-admin.de-DE/help/admin/admin-servers/create-s3-server.md

 ---
-description: Verwenden Sie die Server-Seite im Audience Manager Admin Tool, um einen neuen S3-Server zu erstellen oder einen bestehenden Server zu bearbeiten.
+description: Verwenden Sie die Seite „Server“ im Serveradministrator-Tool, um einen neuen S3-Audience Manager zu erstellen oder einen vorhandenen Server zu bearbeiten.
 seo-description: Use the Servers page in the Audience Manager Admin tool to create a new S3 server or to edit an existing server.
 seo-title: Create or Edit an S3 Server
 title: Erstellen oder Bearbeiten eines S3-Servers